 Considering privacy when using RFID in retail stores

 Who would have thought ten years ago that we would have an — almost invisible — functioning ‘computer’ in a piece of clothing being sold for less than ten Euro?
-Technology has become significantly more advanced, more engrained in our everyday life and more invisible.
+Technology has become significantly more advanced, more ingrained in our everyday life and more invisible.
 It is no wonder that we are increasingly more concerned about the influence of all this technology on our personal lives, thus our privacy.

 While the usage of RFID in retail stores and supply chain is mainly oriented towards increasing stock accuracy and improving logistic processes, this doesn’t exclude a privacy element for the consumers buying products with RFID included.
 This article will explain in detail what privacy elements there are in using RFID in retail stores, how they are affected by new and existing regulations and how to best comply with those.